segmentio/segment-docs/src/connections/destinations/catalog/google-analytics/index.md

 Segment makes it simple to save your A/B testing versions to custom dimensions in Google Analytics.
 All you have to do is map an experiment to a custom dimension in the Google Analytics Advanced Options inside Segment.

-If you are using Cloud Mode or server-side Google Analytics destinations, you can also send this data automatically using our `experiment_id`, `experiment_name`, `variation_id`, and `variation_name` properties.
+If you are using Cloud-mode or server-side Google Analytics destinations, you can also send this data automatically using our `experiment_id`, `experiment_name`, `variation_id`, and `variation_name` properties.
 If both an experiment and variation are defined, then this will send automatically.
 Note that we will use the ids over the names, if both exist (for example, sending experiment_id, experiment_name, and variation_name in a call will ultimately send experiment_id and variation_name).

 When you have an active A/B test on a page, Segment will either set that experiment as a property or a user trait, depending on how you opt to send experiment data to other tools on your A/B testing tool's Segment settings page.
 The property or trait for A/B test experiments are labeled like this: